Youth-led mental health agenda in Oldham, Manchester

 - Advisory Panel: A group of local experts provide ongoing support, feedback, and facilitation throughout the project, to initiate recommendations and effect change.

-The Oldham pilot drew 600 local youth, and 85 experts and leaders from 27 organisations.
+The Oldham pilot drew 600 local young people, and 85 experts and leaders from 27 organisations.
 Participants highlighted five principal areas for mental health care:

 - families and relationships;